hemantsony09/Temp/README.md

 ---

 This documentation provides a comprehensive overview of the YETbet application architecture, routing structure, and requirements.
-For further details on specific components or functionality, please refer to the source code and inline comments.